msolters/gdax-multipong/README.md

 *  NodeJS v7.8 or greater (if you're not managing your node installs using [nvm](https://github.com/creationix/nvm) you're missing out!)

 ## Setup
+1.  `clone git@github.com:msolters/gdax-multipong && cd gdax-multipong`
 1.  `npm install`
-1. Put your GDAX API `passphrase`, `key`, and `secret` into `settings.json`
+1. Put your GDAX API `passphrase`, `key`, and `secret` into `credentials.json`
-1. Set your currency and buckets in `settings.json` (more below)
+1. Set your currency and bucket parameters in `settings.json` (more on configuration below)
 1.  `node multipong.js`

 To begin buying and selling, press the "b" and "s" keys.

 ## Commands
+*  `r` - Reload and apply `settings.json`
+*  `b` - Toggle buying on and off
+*  `s` - Toggle selling on and off
 *  `c` - Cancel all pending buys.
 Note, if buying is "on", these orders will be almost instantly-replaced.
 Turn off buying before canceling any orders!
-*  `b` - Toggle buying on and off
-*  `s` - Toggle selling on and off
 *  `q`, `ESC`, or `CTRL+C` - Exit Multipong

 ## Strategy